wizeline/wize-docs/interview-process/interview_questions.md

 **Write a script in your favorite tool that automates a deploy of an app** I would expect something on capistrano, something like that.

-**What monitoring/performance tools are you familiar with?**
-Would expect tools from 3rd party services like New Relic, Stackify, Ruxit and native tools like monit, upstart and forever.

-The candidate should be aware of the difference between native monitoring, retry cycles, persistance of processes, etc.
+### Network

 **What's the difference between a NS, A, MX and CNAME in DNS configurations?**
 - NS: Name Server, basically the name of the servers of the domain.
 - A: Address, associates host with IP addresses.
 - MX: Mail Exchange, mail configuration.
 - CNAME: Canonical Name or aliases, basically host aliases.

+### Monitoring

+**What monitoring/performance tools are you familiar with?**
+Would expect tools from 3rd party services like New Relic, Stackify, Ruxit and native tools like monit, upstart and forever.

+The candidate should be aware of the difference between native monitoring, retry cycles, persistance of processes, etc.

+### Security